 2. Boosted access to electronic resources.

 During this crisis, many vendors have temporarily increased access to some of their online resources — including the HathiTrust Emergency Temporary Access Service, World Scientific Journals, African American Historical Serials Collection and expanded access to Kanopy streaming video.
-We’ve created this guide to get them all on your radar.
 Our catalogers have also prioritized the addition of online resources to the catalog, including eBooks, streaming video and non-English-language open access journals.
 From scientific e-journals to bingeable documentaries, we’re working hard to increase access to the content you need.

 3. Crossed “return books” off your list of things to worry about.